 "At this point, we haven't seen any of the details, so we're still a bit cautious but optimistic that we will see an agreement reached some time," said Joseph Tanious, global market strategist at J.P.
 Morgan Funds in New York.

 "It's become fairly clear that both sides of the aisle are wiling to compromise and want to negotiate," Tanious said.
 Investors are getting into the market now in anticipation of a relief rally in the future when a final agreement is reached, he said.

 Stronger-than-expected earnings from Lowe's and Tyson Foods, as well as encouraging housing data also contributed to the market's advance.

-U.S. home resales unexpectedly rose in October, while separate data showed homebuilder sentiment rose to its highest level in over six years in November.
+U.S. home resales unexpectedly increased in October, while separate data showed homebuilder sentiment rose to its highest level in over six years in November.

-The S&P 500 was approaching its 200-day moving average around 1,382.
-Rising back above the key technical level could provide additional support for the index.
+The S&P 500 edged above its 200-day moving average around 1,382.
+Closing above the key technical level with strong volume could provide additional support for the index.

-Intel shares erased earlier losses to trade higher after the company said its chief executive will retire in May.
-Intel was up 0.9 percent at $20.37.
+Intel shares erased earlier losses to trade slightly higher after the company said its chief executive will retire in May.
+Intel was up 0.5 percent at $20.19.

 Commodities prices surged, boosting shares of resource companies.
 Freeport-McMoRan rose 3.5 percent to $38.08, while U.S. Steel climbed 3.9 percent to $20.86.